 It’s not a secret, we have been pushing the lyrical feats of the artists of the roster Griselda Records for a while now, dedicating to Westside Gunn and Conway space on our columns, so Daringer’s name should already be familiar to most people.

-Daringer, as a producer, is responsible for almost all GXFR sound scenarios, since the well-known and sought-after Hitler Wears Hermes II album, the guy is writing a piece of modern hip hop history, as the Buffalo producer/deejay stands out for a rough and massive sound approach.
+Daringer, as a producer, is responsible for almost all GXFR sound scenarios, since the well-known and sought-after Hitler Wears Hermes II album, the guy has been writing a piece of modern hip hop history, as the Buffalo producer/deejay is standing out for a rough and massive sound approach.

 The best Daringer beats are the ones you haven’t heard yet, probably.

 A lot can be told about Tommy Paladino since he’s taken the underground by storm in late 2012/2013, connecting with the very first incarnation of Griselda Records, Fashion Rebels, coming from the ashes of SE Gang, Buffalo’s own imprint.
 It was long before signing any major deal contract.

 A long time before connecting with the Beat Butcha to produce Griselda’s major debut WWCD, executively produced by Eminem, or signing hits for Mach-Hommy, Benny The Butcher, Kool G Rap, 38 Spesh, Flee Lord, just to drop a few names.

 The mainstream has followed the thunderous coming up by GXFR’s aesthetics, and this is due also to the merciless beats and soundscapes depicted by Daringer.
 His progression on the boards has been astonishing, capturing the attention, among others, of underground rap supremos such as The Alchemist, Action Bronson, or even Roc Marciano.
 Props and attention to the young producer came also from true school pioneers such as DJ Premier, for all the naysayers out there.